What is the OptiView Magic Wand tool?

 Magic Wand settings

-- Trade direction — Debit filters to strategies that cost a net premium upfront, Credit filters to strategies that collect a net premium, and Both considers all combinations regardless of direction
+- Net Payable: Debit filters to strategies that cost a net premium upfront, Credit filters to strategies that collect a net premium, and Both considers all combinations regardless of direction

 Plus options

-- Risk level — sets how aggressively the optimizer weighs expected return against tail risk; Low favors strategies that protect against large losses, High favors strategies that maximize the expected return with less concern for tail outcomes, Moderate balances both
+- Risk adjustment: Sets how aggressively the optimizer weighs expected return against tail risk; Low favors strategies that protect against large losses, High favors strategies that maximize the expected return with less concern for tail outcomes, Moderate balances both